 - spend less than two hours on leisure screen time (meaning video games and TV),

 - get one hour of active play every day (even if 15 minutes at a time) and

 - drink Almost No sugary beverages.

 GetUp is also about driving a culture change that will help our community begin to positively impact the health of kids and families today … and tomorrow.
 Nearly 100 area organizations have already pledged their collective support to the vision of a healthier Montgomery with the healthiest children.
 Dayton Children's very excited to be among the first partners in this important effort.

 Together, GetUp partners will help spread the word and work to remove any barriers kids and families may face when trying to make healthy choices.
 The ultimate goal is to reduce the number of local children facing issues of overweight, obesity and related long-term health concerns, such as diabetes and heart disease.

 We know that kids don’t buy the groceries and they can’t get healthy on their own.
 GetUp involves anyone who can influence a child’s life.
 Using the easy-to-recall 5-2-1-Almost None healthy lifestyle prescription, GetUp Montgomery County will help children, families and our community take those first steps toward healthy living.

 GetUp, Montgomery County is an initiative Public Health – Dayton & Montgomery County (PHDMC) with funding from the Montgomery County Human Services Levy and a Signature Grant from CareSource Foundation.
-Strategic oversight is provided by Hub partners, PHDMC, CareSource Foundation, The Children’s Medical Center of Dayton, the Montgomery County Commission and Wright State Center for Healthy Communities.
+Strategic oversight is provided by Hub partners, PHDMC, CareSource Foundation, Dayton Children's Hospital, the Montgomery County Commission and Wright State Center for Healthy Communities.